Lord Grade CBE

 When I’m not at JMI I like to: catch up on all the other strands, research new music, spending time with my lovely wife and children, family and friends.

-When I’m not at JMI I like to: Travel, explore new places, have fun with my family and friends.
+When I’m not at JMI I like to: Explore and promote new music, travel and spend time with my family.

 Noa has worked with JMI for many years bringing her energy and enthusiasm to creating inspiring live events.
 She is responsible for producing our annual Klezmer in the Park event at Regents’ Park in London.